oVirt/ovirt-site/source/feature/design/livemerge.html.md

 *   The default LV permissions for the internal volumes are read-only
     -   **Problem**: VDSM can't change the internal volume to read-write
     -   **Solution**: update the LVM metadata switching all the LVs permissions to read-write (**WARN:** this might require a new domain version)
-*   The SPM must be able to remove an internal volume both in the case where the VM is running locally (resourceManager problems?) and in the case where the VM is running remotely (HSM)
+*   The SPM must be able to remove an internal volumes
+    -   **Problem**: The current implementation of the resource manager is forbidding such operation
+    -   **Problem**: A check (or synchronization) is required to ensure that the SPM won't remove a volume that is actually in use
 *   In the backward live merge the base snapshot is inconsistent until the merge completes
     -   **Problem**: the base snapshot is inconsistent and shouldn't be accessible (no reverts)
     -   **Solution**: the base snapshot should be accessed only through the layer above
+*   QEMU is changing the snapshot backing file
+    -   **Problem**: this might lead to a short time where the backing file and the metadata are inconsistent

 # Engine Flow